captn3m0/hello-cloudflare/README.md

 4. Notify Flexible SSL users that use GitHub Pages that their websites are getting blocked in India.

 Flexible SSL is a decade-old product that has no place in the modern web.
 Users should get a big red warning when enabling such a product in today's times with free SSL certificates.

+# Help fight Censorship in India

+If you'd like to support the fight to fix the state of internet censorship in India, and bring more transparency to how it works, please [Donate to the Internet Freedom Foundation](https://internetfreedom.in/donate/).
+You will need a valid Indian PAN Card.